hrisav/projects-portfolio/README.md

 --

 * Created an app that will predict if a customer is eligible for loan or not.
-* It will help the android developers to understand the factors behind the rating of any app.
 * Data cleaning was done to fill missing values with mean/median.
 * Exploratory Analysis was performed to understand how other features are related to the target.
 * Feature engineering was done and new feature Total Income was formulated.